james-bowman/blog/content/post/cd-pipeline-for-blogging.md

 https://git-scm.com/downloads

-To author content locally, clone the source content Github repository created in the first step.

-	git clone https://github.com/<Github username>/blog.git

-Where `<Github username>` should be replaced by your Github username.
-This will create a new directory called `blog` under the directory from where you executed the command.

-So that Git does not try to version control the generated HTML as part of this repository (we want to store that in our second repository) I created a `.gitignore` file inside the blog directory containing `/public` (/public is the output directory to which our generated HTML will be written).

 ## Hugo

 [Hugo] is an open source static site generator developed in [Go].
 It is designed to be executed from the command line and it can be downloaded and installed locally.
 It can be downloaded from the following URL:

 https://github.com/spf13/hugo/releases

 Once installed, it can be executed on the command line to setup an initial workspace for all source site content.
-The command should be executed from within the `blog` directory created when we cloned the Github repository above.
+The following command will create a subdirectory called `blog` within the current directory containing the initial workspace and directory structure for your Hugo site.

-	hugo new site .
+	hugo new site blog

+Once the workspace has been created we will need to add it to our GitHub repository.
+First, so that Git does not try to version control the generated HTML as part of this repository (we want to store that in our second repository) I created a `.gitignore` file inside the `blog` directory containing `/public` (/public is the output directory to which our generated HTML will be written).
+Then type the following from within the `blog` directory to add the workspace to GitHub, substituting your GitHub username for `<Github username>`.

+	git init
+	git add -A .
+	git commit -m "initial commit"
+	git remote add origin https://github.com/<Github username>/blog.git
+	git push -u origin master

 Hugo uses interchangeable 'themes' to style generated websites.
 There are a bunch of pre-developed themes to choose from on [GitHub](https://github.com/spf13/hugoThemes/).
 To add one of these themes simply clone it into a `theme` folder under the content workspace as follows: